PhpGt/WebEngine/PageTool/ReadMe.md

 PageTool
 ========
 Within any PHP.Gt application, a page's code is put inside individual PageCode objects, and is executed with the `go()` function.
 There comes a time when code within PageCode objects is required on other pages, or from within other applications.
 A PageTool can be seen as PageCode that is required by one or many applications, from multiple areas in code.

 Just like a PageCode object executes from the `go()` function, so does a PageTool, which is triggered from within PageCode via the `$tool` wrapper.

 Common tools are included with the PHP.Gt codebase, which are shared across all applications.
 Applications can have their own private tools, or even *override shared tools* if they require different functionality without affecting other applications.

+*All code for each PageTool is completely contained within its own subdirectory within /PageTool*, including all database queries & migrations and all classes used.

 Included PageTools
 ------------------